dcmorse/jamboard/README.md

 #### Responsive design

 As mentioned above, I didn't do design work period.
-I mostly threw `div`s and `li`s at the bootstrap template, and crossed my fingers.
+I mostly threw `div`s and `li`s at the bootstrap template.
+Once or twice I added a `form-control` or `col-md-10` class.
+But mostly I ignored aesthetics and I certainly didn't test on anything but one browser and one screen resolution.

 #### User Experience

-The overall workflow of the site, and it's function, was not something I had time to lay out.
+The overall workflow of the site, and it's function, was not something I had time to make intuitive.
 The priority was getting the database updating, the ORM mapping, the rows squabbling.
 Anyone but me entering this site is going to be lost, and even **I** would rather use a pencil and paper to track skaters than this software.

 It's a proof of concept not a finished product.